Dmitry195/rsschool-cv/cv.md

 ***

 ## About:
-    I am studying programming, or more precisely Front-end development as a hobby, I want to turn this hobby into a profession, I hope RS-school will help me with this, I have no experience in this field, but I hope to make up for it during my internship and further work in this field.
+    I am studying programming, or more precisely Front-end development as a hobby, I want to turn this hobby into a profession, I hope RS-school will help me with this.

+     I have no experience in this field, but I hope to make up for it during my internship and further work in this field.

 ***